lfit/itpol/protecting-code-integrity.md

 To generate the public key file to paste in, just run:

     $ gpg --export --armor [fpr]

+#### Set up a refresh cronjob

+You will need to regularly refresh the public keys on your keyring in order to get the latest changes on other people's keys.

+    $ crontab -e

+Add the following on a new line:

+    @daily /usr/bin/gpg2 --refresh >/dev/null 2>&1

+**NOTE**: check the full path to your `gpg` or `gpg2` command and use the `gpg2` command if regular `gpg` for you is the legacy GnuPG v.1.

 ## Moving your master key to offline storage